-What is the duration: A one weekend intensive; two weekend intensive, 6 week evening group.
+What is the duration: A one-weekend intensive, two-weekend intensive, and 6-week evening group.
 Call to learn which type of phase I is being offered.

-How much does it cost: $250 per person one-weekend phase I. $800 for two weekend or 6 week phase I. Payment is required prior to the first meeting.
-Price includes all workbooks and materials used in the phase I.
+How much does it cost: $250 per person one-weekend phase I. $800 for two-weekend or 6-week phase I. Payment is required prior to the first meeting.
+Price includes all workbooks and materials used in phase I.

 PHASE II: RECOVERY GROUP

 Who Attends: Men and women meet in separate weekly recovery groups

 Pre-requisites: Participants are required to attend and complete Phase I before participating in Phase II.

 What is the duration: Approximately 7-9 months.
 Groups meet once per week for a 90-minute treatment group.